runk/dtrim/README.md

 # dtrim

 A tool for trimming deep/lenghty javascript structures.
-Some potential usages are: debugging, logging or data sanitazation.
+Some potential usages are: debugging, logging or data sanitization.

 #### Installation